Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

 Guests are asked to abide by the following dress code guidelines.

-- All guests must avoid wearing garments or carrying items that display objectionable material in a family environment, including obscene language or graphics.
+- Avoid garments or items that display objectionable material in a family environment

 3. Don’t dress as Dolly or Santa